mpc-qt/mpc-qt/DOCS/ipc.md

 optionally `directory` (a string).
 It processes the given filenames relative to the specified directory if provided, and processes it in the same manner as `File -> Quick Open`.
 This command was designed for passing files specified on the command line through to an already-running process.
+If a parameter `append` (a boolean) with the value `true` is provided, then the command behaves the same as `File -> Quick Add To Playlist`.

 The *pause* command pauses the current playback.
 If nothing is being played, nothing happens.